The Warehouse Residency is Arts House’s main commissioning pathway for Deaf and Disability led projects developed at North Melbourne Town Hall.

 - Audio

-Please contact us prior to the closing date if you need an extension, to submit your EOI outside of the SmartyGrants system or via a recorded Zoom for access reasons
+Please contact us prior to the closing date if you need an extension, to submit your EOI outside of the SmartyGrants system or via a recorded Zoom for access reasons.

 - Artistic concept

-- Deaf or Disability led
+- Deaf and/or Disability led

 - Embraces experimentation and growth